avielGim/Graphs/README.md

 # graphs

-the folder - simple-graph represents unweighted undirected  graph - java
+the folder - simple graph represents unweighted and undirected graph written with java language

-the folder - weighted undirected graph - java
+the folder - weighted undirected graph written with java language

-the folder - Directed weighted graph - python
+the folder - directed weighted graph written with python language

 given as an assignment at the kurse object-oriented-programming